What does APEX stand for?

 Patent owners registered in the Brand Registry can start by submitting a request for APEX that should include their utility patent number and the ASIN of allegedly infringing listings.
 After the request is submitted, Amazon will make a decision within a few business days on whether to grant the request.
 If so, the patent-owner-seller will receive an APEX agreement which must be completed and signed, and returned with the required materials.

-Competing sellers accused of infringing a utility patent will then receive notice and the option to participate in the APEX program.
-Only three weeks are given to accused sellers to make a decision.
+Sellers accused of infringement will then receive a notice and the option to participate in the APEX program.
+Three weeks will be given to accused sellers to make a decision.
 Amazon sellers who do not participate will have their accused ASIN listings removed.
-So accused Amazon sellers have a choice to make up.
+So accused Amazon sellers must make a decision.
 Either pay the $4,000 deposit and hire a patent attorney to make noninfringement arguments, or forfeit the accused product listings.

 What are the deadlines for legal arguments?